mosra/m.css/doc/plugins/htmlsanity.rst

 This plugin contains a patched version of `smart_quotes option <http://docutils.sourceforge.net/docs/user/smartquotes.html>`_ from Docutils, which is based off SmartyPants, but with proper language awareness on top.
+It is applied to whole document contents and fields that are included in the :py:`FORMATTED_FIELDS`.
 See for yourself:

 .. code-figure::